Metaform/data-transfer-starter/README.md

 [https://localhost:3000](https://localhost:3000)

-Note that the SSL ceetificate used for the demo server is a test one and your browser will likely prompt you with a warning.
+Note that the SSL certificate used for the demo server is a test one and your browser will likely prompt you with a warning.
 `
 ## Debugging